NMAAHC/nmaahcmm/README.md

         * film / analog / digitized on-location: script looks for directories named after derivatives, e.g. 'MP4_2048x1152'
         * video / analog / digitized on-location: script looks for the capture_options.log and/or qctools.xml.gz files generated in the vrecord process
         * video / DV / transferred on-location: script looks for the string 'DV' in filenames
         * If your package does not fall into one of the above categories, the script will apply a simpler baseline set of comparisons.
+It will assume an MOV or MKV file is the master video object.
 * Your command will look like this: `verifySIP package`